 “Fastest Growing Antibody Company” – CiteAb.com

 Boster antibodies and ELISA kits are cited over 23,000+ times in publications around the world.
-According to the big data research company CiteAb.com, Bosterbio is globally the fastest growing antibody company in terms of number of academic publication citations.
-For Picokine® ELISA kits specifically, we estimate there are 6000+ publications.
+According to the big data research company CiteAb.com, Bosterbio is globally the fastest growing antibody company in terms of the number of academic publication citations.
+For Picokine® ELISA kits specifically, an estimate of 6000+ publications are available.
 You can find specific citations for ELISA kits and antibodies on each product page.

 What life scientists are saying about Boster ELISA kits